From Green Herbage to Protein Feed

-Organic pork and poultry production are growing rapidly in Denmark, and it is difficult to obtain sufficient organic protein feed with the right amino acid composition.
+Organic pork and poultry productions are growing rapidly in Denmark, and it is difficult to obtain sufficient organic protein feed with the right amino acid composition.
 At the same time, the interest in Danish produced protein is increasing, and from several sides of the industry, local production of feed is in high demand as well as GMO free and 100% traceability.
 Protein extracted with the new technique can contribute to the solution of these challenges.

 Protein from fresh clover juice can replace soy